RedaBensaidDS/Foundation_FewShot/README.md

-# Foundation_FewShot
+# A Novel Benchmark for Few-Shot Semantic Segmentation in the Era of Foundation Models

-A Novel Benchmark for Few-Shot Semantic Segmentation in the Era of Foundation Models
+PyTorch implementation of A Novel Benchmark for Few-Shot Semantic Segmentation in the Era of Foundation Models.
+Code will be released soon